Utah ‘No Kings’ protest: What we know about the fatal shooting

 But the new video obtained by KSTU shows a different angle of the shooting, potentially challenging the original narrative reported.

-Police first said witnesses reported Gamboa pointed his rifle and ran at demonstrators after the “peacekeepers” told him to drop his weapon, but the new video appears to show Gamboa’s rifle pointing toward the ground, and he doesn’t start running until after the “peacekeeper” fires his gun.
+Police first said witnesses reported Gamboa pointed his rifle and ran at demonstrators after the “peacekeepers” told him to drop his weapon.
+But the newly released video appears to show Gamboa’s rifle pointing toward the ground, and he doesn’t start running until after the “peacekeeper” fires his gun.

 The video also shows Gamboa jogging along the protest route and then ducking behind a fence – a move the “peacekeeper” told detectives he found suspicious.